Unsupervised Learning for AC Optimal Power Flow with Fast Physics-Aware Layer: Experiments

 To connect this behavior directly to \Cref{thm:gradient_direction_align}, we estimate the theorem constants on 50 samples drawn from the PEGASE 89-bus system by using the exact implicit gradient of DeepLDE as reference and treating the last $K_R$ FDPF refinement steps as the composite operator $T^{K_R}$.
 The key estimates are collected in Tables~\ref{tab:theorem41_constants} and \ref{tab:theorem41_composite_constants}, while Figure~\ref{fig:theorem41_empirical} visualizes the comprehensive and detailed constant estimation results from $K_R=1$ to $K_R=10$.
 Figure~\ref{fig:theorem41_fixed} shows that the fixed constants remain finite and concentrated in the neighborhood reached by the hybrid solver.
 This does not claim a global guarantee over arbitrary states, but it provides direct numerical evidence that the local boundedness and Lipschitz assumptions required by \Cref{thm:gradient_direction_align} are satisfied in the actual power grid system on the operating region during training.

-Figures~\ref{fig:theorem41_rho}--\ref{fig:theorem41_c1} together with Tables~\ref{tab:theorem41_constants}--\ref{tab:theorem41_composite_constants} further show how composing FDPF refinement steps improves the bound.
+Figures~\ref{fig:theorem41_c1}--\ref{fig:theorem41_rho} together with Tables~\ref{tab:theorem41_constants}--\ref{tab:theorem41_composite_constants} further show how composing FDPF refinement steps improves the bound.
 From $K_R=1$ to $K_R=4$ and $8$, the empirical contraction factor shrink rapidly, and the constant $C_{1,K_{R}}$ collapses by several orders of magnitude.
-In comparison, $L_{T,K_{R}}$ changes little once $K_R \ge 2$, while $L_{J,K_{R}}$ drops sharply from the one-step case and then stabilizes.
+In comparison, $L_{T,K_{R}}$ changes little once $K_R \ge 2$, while $L_{J,K_{R}}$ drops sharply then stabilizes.
 Hence, the dominant improvement in the theorem lower bound comes from the geometric decay of $\rho^{K_{R}}$ and the associated reduction of the transient term.

 This improvement is reflected directly in the gradients.
 In Figure~\ref{fig:theorem41_align}, the empirical cosine similarity between the exact and approximate parameter gradients increases from $0.42$ at $K_R=1$ and $0.48$ at $K_R=2$ to above $0.98$ once $K_R \ge 3$, while Figure~\ref{fig:theorem41_relerr} shows that the relative gradient error drops from about $5.0$ to about $0.19$.
 The theorem-based lower bounds are conservative but informative.
 The asymptotic lower bound $\frac{1-\varepsilon_{\infty}}{1+\varepsilon_{\infty}}$ becomes positive at $K_R=5$, and the lower bound $\frac{1-\varepsilon_{k}}{1+\varepsilon_{k}}$ becomes positive at $K_R \ge 6$.
 This explains why the practical transition in Figure~\ref{fig:fpl_ablation} already occurs between $K_R=1$ and $K_R \in \{4,8\}$, while a larger $K_R$ provides an additional theory-driven safety margin.
 In practice, we therefore choose the smallest refinement depth at which the empirical alignment has essentially saturated and the forward cost remains low.
 For the PEGASE 89-bus case, this transition occurs around $K_R=4$.